-If required in order to accomplish specialized duties, the Executive Director may negotiate particular terms of employment for specific duties.
-Such special circumstances shall require approval by the Board of Commissioners.
+If required in order to accomplish specialized duties, or secure and retain candidates and staff the Eexecutive Ddirector may negotiate particular terms of employment.

 IV.
 PERSONNEL FILES AND EMPLOYEE EVALUATIONS

 A. Personnel Files and Records

 Such records shall be kept by the Executive Director as necessary for transactions and reference and for making reports showing administrative actions, including name and address of each employee, employment history of each employee (which shall reflect positions held), employment status, classification, and rate of pay and benefits.